-International revenues accounted for 47% and 49% of the Company's revenues for fiscal year 1995 and the first six months of fiscal 1996, respectively.
+International revenues accounted for 45% and 49% of the Company's revenues for the first nine months of fiscal 1995 and fiscal 1996, respectively.
 The Company believes that international revenues will continue to represent a significant percentage of revenues.
 International revenues and operations may be adversely affected by the imposition of governmental controls, export license requirements, restrictions on the export of technology, political instability, trade restrictions, changes in tariffs and difficulties in staffing and managing international operations.